Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Introduction

+\begin{itemize} \item[] \end{itemize} serves as a sampling machine to estimate relevant expectation values.
+Outsourcing the parameter updates to the classical computer typically results in shallow circuits and low demands on the coherence time, as quantum states are measured immediately after their parameterized preparation.

-There are, however, certain hurdles to overcome.
-The basic input for applying a VQA to an optimization problem is an encoding of an objective function $f$ into a multi-qubit objective Hamiltonian $H_{f}$ such that - in case of a minimization problem - optimal solutions correspond to the smallest expectation value attainable by a quantum state\cite{kossmannDeepCircuitQAOA2022}.
+In addition to the shortcomings of the current quantum hardware, there are additional, conceptual hurdles to overcome.
+The basic input for applying a VQA to an optimization problem is an encoding of an objective function $f$ into a multi-qubit objective Hamiltonian $H_{f}$ such that---in case of a minimization problem---optimal solutions correspond to the smallest expectation value attainable by a quantum state~\cite{Kossmann2025DeepCircuitQAOA}.
 In contrast to other popular problems, like MAX-CUT or 3-Sat, the OSSP additionally demands us to not only consider the encoding of an objective function, but also the encoding of further constraints.
-As a consequence, a VQA ideally has to perform its optimization only on a subset of 'allowed/feasible' quantum states, i.e. those that respect constraints.
-The major contribution of this work is a systematic analysis of symmetry structures in OSSP which will enable us to design a class of VQA algorithms that will, by construction, only optimize over feasible states.
+As a consequence, a VQA ideally has to perform its optimization only on a subspace of 'allowed/feasible' quantum states, i.e., those that respect constraints.
+While in practice the presence of noise and gate infidelities prevents us from truly restricting the optimization to such a feasible subspace, the constraint-oriented quantum algorithmic design remains essential: Feasibility-preserving gate operations, even if imperfect, can concentrate just enough amplitude within the feasible subspace to study the objective function's structure among feasible states. {\addfontfeature{LetterSpace=1.25}This is especially important whenever the number of feasible solutions is significantly smaller than the number of all possible} variable assignments, as is the case for the OSSP.
+The major contribution of this work is a systematic analysis of symmetry structures in the OSSP, which will enable us to design a class of VQA algorithms whose logical components, by construction, restrict all parameterized states to the feasible subspace.